DragonMinded/PyStreaming/README.md

             # Where we will put the HLS files and playlists.
             hls_path /path/to/hls/;

             # How long each segment should be.
-Leave as-is.
+If you are experiencing large stream
+            # delays, you can reduce this down to 1s.
             hls_fragment 3s;

             # How much playback buffer we keep around.
+If you are experiencing large
+            # stream delays, you can reduce this down to 10s.
+Be sure to adjust the
+            # hls_playlist_length option in config.yaml to match!
             hls_playlist_length 30s;
         }
     }